vkohli123/Face_mask_detector/README.md

 Project on Face_mask_detector using python

 This is a project for face mask detection using OPENCV ,TENSORFLOW,PYTHON,MACHINE LEARNING, KERAS,DEEP-LEARNING.
-You will need to add your photo and it will detect whether mask is on or not.
+You will need to add your photo and it will detect whether mask is on or not with 99.97% precision.